 To apply, you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
-You must be in good academic standing and have a minimum cumulative resident GPA of 2.8.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 2.5.
+You must maintain enrollment and continue to meet academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman, but you must have at least sophomore standing by the time the program begins.

 COURSES/ COURSE EQUIVALENCIES

 In this program you will take a total of four courses in English in subjects such as Anthropology, Business, English, European Studies, History, and Politics.
 The Greece program is open to all majors.
 It is particularly suited to business majors.
 Specific courses may change at any time.

 You can view available courses on the ACT Academic Life website.